JohnXLivingston/CoCOTS/CONTRIBUTING.md

 The website will be accessible on [http://localhost:9876](http://localhost:9876).

 To initialize the Database for the first time, go to the admin page: [http://localhost:9876/admin/](http://localhost:9876/admin/).
+As username use `admin`, and see in the config file for the password.

 ## Debug mode